Donate

 © Luciano Candisani/iLCP

-We have mounted exhibits that have reached more than 10 million visitors to public aquariums, and Project Seahorse has trained over 175 professional conservationists around the world.
+• We have mounted exhibits that have reached more than 10 million visitors to public aquariums, and Project Seahorse has trained more than 200 professional conservationists around the world.

 Awards

 Project Seahorse’s work saving seahorses and marine habitats has been recognised with many international awards and honours, including the first ever Whitley Award in Animal Conservation in 1994.
-Project Seahorse director Dr. Amanda Vincent was a finalist for the Indianapolis Prize in Animal Conservation in 2010; hear more about her inspiring work in this short video.
+Project Seahorse director Dr. Amanda Vincent was the Indianapolis Prize in Animal Conservation in 2020; see more here.

 Get involved

 Project Seahorse depends on the support of our partners and dedicated individuals to carry out its vital work.
-With your help, we will embark on another wave of conservation ventures to protect marine ecosystems.
+With your help, we’ll continue making a difference for seahorses and marine conservation everywhere.

 Find out how you can get involved to help seahorses worldwide